 But research does suggest that alkaline water might be therapeutic for people with acid reflux.
 One 2012 study found water with pH levels of 8.8 to be effective in neutralizing stomach acid.

 While the scientific community lacks hearty evidence, there are loads of loyal alkaline water drinkers who swear by the benefits.
-“I can feel the difference in my skin and my entire body,” reiki master Sepi Shyne told The Los Angeles Times last year.
+“I can feel the difference in my skin and my entire body,” reiki master Sepi Shyne told The Los Angeles Times in 2016.

 Whether it’s a placebo effect or the real deal has yet to be proven.
 If you drink alkaline water, however, you should opt for naturally alkaline water and not ionized alkaline water.
 Naturally alkaline water has a higher concentration of minerals straight from the source, which directly corresponds to its pH level.
 Ionized alkaline water, which is usually tap water to begin with, does not contain as many minerals from its source; it’s added later.

 How Popular Bottled Water Brands Measure Up

 We personally tested the pH levels of 25 different bottled water brands.
 Here are some highlights.
 (Remember, pH levels for alkaline water typically range from 7.1 to 9.5.)